Bedřich Homola: First and Second Republics

 In August he went into hiding near Radnice in Skřež.
 In January 1940 he participated in the establishment of the HOME.
 In February 1940, after the arrest of generals Josef Bílý and Hugo Vojta, he became commander of the Defense of the Nation.
 From his office he tried to unite the military and political resistance against the occupiers under a single organization, namely Introduction.
 After the defeat of France by Germany (June 14, 1940), in addition to the hope for Britain's persistence, hopes for Russia began to decline.
 It was assumed that the Germans would unexpectedly attack Russia (which had a non-aggression pact with Germany from August 1938), which then happened.
 However, there was a concern about cooperation with Russia (Beneš warned against any dependence of the home on the "Soviets", because they will "always proceed in such a way that in the destruction of Germany, the communists will also win in our country").

-B. Homola sent a courier message to London, in which he stated: "The only serious danger is from the Communists, who, although immediately weakened and agitated by the persecution, and against whom public opinion is due to the behavior of Moscow.
+Homola sent a courier message to London, in which he stated: "The only serious danger is from the Communists, who, although immediately weakened and agitated by the persecution, and against whom public opinion is due to the behavior of Moscow.
 The situation may change radically in time, especially if Moscow came into conflict with Berlin and succeeded in doing so.
-We must constantly reckon with this eventuality, all the more so since there were many voices - even wealthy citizens - who declared that they would rather be under the Moscow Communists and lose all their property than permanently under Berlin.
+We must constantly reckon with this eventuality, all the more so since there were many voices – even wealthy citizens – who declared that they would rather be under the Moscow Communists and lose all their property than permanently under Berlin.
 For the reason they stated that Moscow will not take away our language or land, while Berlin will take both.
-The form of government will change, in 30-50 years there will be no communism, but there will be a nation, whereas under the rule of the Germans, the nation would be destroyed in 20 years.
+The form of government will change, in 30–50 years there will be no communism, but there will be a nation, whereas under the rule of the Germans, the nation would be destroyed in 20 years.
 Certainly the reasons are very correct and factual and the people committed to this solution deserve nothing but praise.
 However, I believe that this will not happen, as things are going now, and the nation will be spared a second suffering.
 That was the reason why we tried to engage with Moscow, it was an eventuality just in case England weren't the victors, and by the autumn many believed so.
-Today, the situation has changed significantly, and so has our connection with the East.".
+Today, the situation has changed significantly, and so has our connection with the East."